click link above

 Click the link above

-The story of this beautiful Colt is over a hundred years in the making and while no one knows its history from the first half of the century, the second has been nothing short of amazing.
+The story of this beautiful Colt 1905 is over a hundred years in the making and while no one knows the story of the first half-century, the second half is pretty amazing.

-An heirloom lost for decades and recently uncovered during renovations to the family home, the piece was found wrapped in newspaper, stashed amongst the rafters.
+A family heirloom lost for decades, only recently recovered during renovations to the family home.
+The Colt was found wrapped in newspaper and stashed amongst the rafters.

-We don’t come across many Colt Model 1905’s these days, in-fact there has been fewer showing-up the last five years.
-Understandable considering production was fewer than sixty-three-hundred.
+We don’t come across many Colt Model 1905’s these days and there has been fewer showing-up the last five years.
+To be expected with total production numbers under sixty-three-hundred.

-When the piece first arrived, we found it shone worse in our client’s photos than in truly was.
-Though the grips were rotted to disintegration, the slide lock missing, bluing mostly gone and it shone all the bangs and dings that a century could produce, its metal was surprisingly clear of pitting or rust, the nomenclature was mostly intact and the bore was nothing if not in remarkably good condition.
-This was a gem and a true barn find.
+When the piece first arrived, we found it shown a bit worse in the client’s photos than in actuality.
+Though the grips were rotting to the point of disintegration, the slide lock missing, bluing mostly gone with the usual bangs and dents, the metal was surprisingly devoid of pitting or rust, the nomenclature mostly intact and a bore in very good condition.
+A gem of a barn find.

-This Colt was meticulously restored by hand in Master Service which was completed in just over four months.
+As in all pin-off restorations, each component of this Colt has been meticulously restored by hand in a process which lasted just over four months.

-We believe our efforts are proven in the results.
+We believe the efforts are proven in the results.

 We love creating Fitz’s, out of anything we can get our hands on, Colt’s, Smiths, Beretta’s, even Webley’s.